 You Only Want To Host and Share Video Publicly

 This would be an unusual scenario for internal training and knowledge sharing, but not for marketing videos and public-facing corporate communications.
 If most of your video content will be public-facing then YouTube is really your best option for hosting and sharing video content.
 Again, most businesses use both a public-facing YouTube channel to share video content and a video platform for hosting and sharing internal video content securely.

 For many businesses, a majority of knowledge lives in text-based documents like Word or PowerPoint, which are much smaller in size compared to video files.
 If you don’t expect to add much video content to your knowledge library, then a regular content management system (CMS), such as Sharepoint, will suffice in the short term.
 If you plan to grow your video knowledgebase over time, though, you will eventually need to invest in a CMS designed specifically for video content.
 Read more about the differences between content management and video content management.

 Panopto is an industry-leading enterprise video platform designed to help you take advantage of all the benefits video has to offer.
-See how video can work for you — contact our team today to request a 30-day free trial.
+See how video can work for you — contact our team today to request a free trial.